samumantha/EODIE/docs/Example.rst

 Examples on using different vector input formats
 ================================================

-EODIE can read vector file formats supported by fiona.
+EODIE can directly read vector file formats supported by `fiona <https://fiona.readthedocs.io/en/latest/manual.html>`_.
 With GeoPackage and Comma-Separated Value files there are some extra steps.

 GeoPackage
 ----------

 GeoPackages can contain one or several vector layers, which complicates things a bit.

 If there is only one layer in the input GeoPackage, no extra inputs are needed.

 ``python eodie_process.py --platform tif --rasterfile /path/to/your/EODIE_Galaxy_testfiles/smaller_area_20100401.tif --vector /path/to/your/EODIE_Galaxy_testfiles/test_polygons.gpkg--id id --statistics_out --statistics mean std median``